 Even if a problem persists in any of these core areas, then you will experience a laggy stream.

-Any issue in these core areas can be due to countless reasons which we are going to look at now.
-The following is the list of the frequent occurring causes under each core issues umbrella.
+Any issue in these core areas can be due to countless reasons, which we are going to look at now.
+The following is the list of the frequently occurring causes under each core issue umbrella.

 Computer Related Issue